What is SEA Change trying to address?

 Can my institution join the pilot?

 Yes!
-To be a part of the pilot you must submit an application in 2018 or 2019.
+To be a part of the pilot you must submit an application in 2019.
 There will be an upper limit on the total number of applicants for each year, so if your institution wants to be a part of shaping this initiative (and deferring eventual SEA Change membership costs for a few years!) it is best to declare intent.
 Please do so here: https://rcorlew.wufoo.com/forms/intent-to-participate-sea-change-pilot/

 What do I need to do to officially join the pilot?

 Gather potential members of an institutional self-assessment team as well as the high-level administrators that will need to buy-in.
 We can provide an introductory slide set about SEA Change for you to use.